microsoft/DataConnectors/README.md

 Currently, Data Connectors are only supported in Power BI Desktop.

 ## Known Issues ##
-**Warning – Compatibility issue with Microsoft Analysis Services Projects extension and SQL Server Data Tools**
+**Warning: Compatibility issue with Microsoft Analysis Services Projects extension and SQL Server Data Tools**

 We have a known [compatibility issue](#2) with Analysis Services Tabular projects.
 You may encounter assembly loading exception dialogs under the following conditions: